Letme/syntastic_coverity/README.md

 Troubleshooting
 ---------------

-At the moment if nothing happens on save or syntastic checker invocation, then you can check if Coverity Fast Desktop Analysis is even connecting to server.
+At the moment if nothing happens on save or Syntastic checker invocation, then you can should run Coverity Fast Desktop Analysis from terminal.
+The checker does provide output on Coverity standard `[ERRORS]`, but I might have missed some of other error messages which will not display through Syntastic in your Vim.

 If you have vim script from Coverity, you can do this directly from VIM with
 command: `:Coverity` .